This post contains affiliate links and I may earn a commission if you make a purchase.

 There are a lot of things that you need to inspect in a new home.
-Needed inspections include radon levels, presence of certain pest such as termites, soil composition and others you might have in mind.
+Needed inspections include radon levels, presence of certain pests such as termites, soil composition, and others you might have in mind.

 - Does The New Home Meet My Family’s Needs?